Probabilistically Tightened Linear Relaxation-based Perturbation Analysis for Neural Network Verification: Probabilistically Tightened LiRPA via Underestimation

 Although the upper bound is equivalent to the original CROWN approach, we can notice that our procedure produces a tighter lower bound.
 This toy example provides a preliminary insight into the potential of the proposed solution.
 Our speculation on the impact of \texttt{PT-LiRPA} on realistic verification instances will be confirmed by the experiments presented in Sec. \ref{sec:empirical}.

 \paragraph{EVT-based approach to directly bound the output?}

 A natural question that arises is whether the results of Theorem \ref{theorem:pt_lirpa_guarantees} can be used directly to obtain a tight estimation of the output reachable set, without relying on the LiRPA combination.
 Although this sampling-based method offers a probabilistic estimate that, with high confidence, contains the entire perturbation region, it may still underestimate the true output bounds due to its reliance on a finite number of samples.
 For example, the MIP result yields bounds of $[-33.0, 18.9]$, and as we can notice in Fig. \ref{fig:toyDNN_new} highlighted in blues, the output reachable set only applying a forward computation of Theorem \ref{theorem:pt_lirpa_guarantees} still underestimates the exact upper bound $[-34.02, 18.83]$.
 In contrast, since our method integrates a sampling-based approach with any LiRPA method—which inherently provides sound overestimations—the final computed bounds will always be at least as tight as those obtained through estimation based on a finite number of samples and are likely (with a confidence at least $1-2mp$) to produce valid linear bounds, i.e., not discarded by potential adversarial attacks (in fact, we obtain as final result $[-34.4, 24.23]$).
-Additionally, as emphasized in prior work \cite{autolirpa}, combining forward and backward analysis typically yields tighter bounds compared to using a simple forward bound computation.
+Additionally, as emphasized in prior work \citep{autolirpa}, combining forward and backward analysis typically yields tighter bounds compared to using a simple forward bound computation.
 This observation further motivated our investigation into how tighter reachable sets can enhance the linearization approaches for verification efficiency.

-\section{\texttt{PT-LiRPA} framework for Neural Network Verification}
+\section{\texttt{PT-LiRPA} Framework for Neural Network Verification}

 Based on the theoretical results of Sec. \ref{sec:method}, we now present in Algorithm \ref{alg:pt_lirpa} the \texttt{PT-LiRPA} approach for the verification process.
-For the sake of clarity and without loss of generality, we present the procedure applied to the parallel BaB as shown for the optimized LiRPA approach proposed in \cite{acrown}.\\
+For the sake of clarity and without loss of generality, we present the procedure applied to the parallel BaB as shown for the optimized LiRPA approach proposed in \citep{acrown}.
+Given a DNN $f$ with $m$ neurons and a region of interest $\mathcal{C}$, the verification process typically involves a projected gradient descent (PGD) attack \citep{pgd}.

+This attack, reported in Alg. \ref{alg:pgd_linf} for the sake of completeness, can be employed before, after, or during the BaB procedure to search for potential adversarial inputs within the input region under consideration.